jodmadeira/Motorcycle_Hub_Server/README.md

 ## Description

-This is an app to manage unofficial tournaments within communities.
-The app helps to organize, manage and track competitions.
+This is an app for motorcycle riders.
+For them to share their learnings connect with other riders and buy and sell products and services.

 ## User Stories